mrutkows/openwhisk-knative-build/runtimes/javascript/README.md

 #
 -->

-# OpenWhisk NodeJS Runtimes for Knative
+# OpenWhisk NodeJS Runtime for Knative

 [![License](https://img.shields.io/badge/license-Apache--2.0-blue.svg)](http://www.apache.org/licenses/LICENSE-2.0)

-This directory is used to build and test the OpenWhisk NodeJS Action runtimes for Knative.
+This directory is used to build and test the OpenWhisk NodeJS Action runtime for Knative.

 ## Build and Deploy the OpenWhisk Runtime Build Template